ThijsWaalders/How-To-Music/DJ/Track Preparation.md

 # Track Preparation
 Enable the track prep mapping for the S4 and disable the other mappings.
-- Set transport Sync Mode to BeatSync
+- Under **Transport**, set transport Sync Mode to BeatSync
-- Set one Audio Output - Monitor to Master to hear the metronome's tick Check beatgrid for perfect beatmatch
+- Under **Output Routing**, set one Audio Output - Monitor to Master to hear the metronome's tick Check beatgrid for perfect beatmatch
 Reset Track- and Auto-gain and then set the Auto-gain